UniToDSTGruppoClima/CoTemp/README.md

 The text file has to be formatted in five TAB-separated columns.
 The first row of the file has to contain the headers (column names) while the first column has to contain the dates (in DD/MM/YYYY format).
 Column two is the Tx reference serie and column three is the Tn reference serie.
 Column four and five should contain Tx and Tn candidate series.
 Missing values must be marked as NA.
 It is very important to start the file from the first of January (of any year) and end it at the 31st of December (of any year).
 See the attached file called example_.txt (where _ is a number).

 ## OUTPUT
-01_TN_statistics_raw.csv - Main statistics on input Tn serie 01_TN_summary_raw.csv - Summary of input Tn series and their difference 01_TX_statistics_raw.csv - Main statistics on input Tx serie 01_TX_summary_raw.csv - Summary of input Tx series and their difference 01_TN_plot_raw.pdf - Plots of input Tn series 01_TX_plot_raw.pdf - Plots of input Tx series 02_TN_statistics_boxplot_monthly_diff.csv - Monthly differences of candidate and reference Tn 02_TN_trend_relative error.csv - Informations on trend of Tn 02_TN_boxplot_monthly_diff.pdf - Boxplot of monthly series, differences and PRE of Tn 02_TN_plot_diff.pdf - Plot and distribution of difference in Tn series 02_TN_relative_error.pdf - Plots of Tn PRE 02_TX_statistics_boxplot_monthly_diff.csv - Monthly differences of candidate and reference Tx 02_TX_trend_relative error.csv - Informations on trend of Tx 02_TX_boxplot_monthly_diff.pdf - Boxplot of monthly series, differences and PRE of Tx 02_TX_plot_diff.pdf - Plot and distribution of difference in Tx series 02_TX_relative_error.pdf - Plots of Tx PRE 03_TN_classes_candidate.csv - Statistics on the classes of candidate Tn 03_TN_classes_reference.csv - Statistics on the classes of reference Tn 03_TN_cold.csv - Statistics on Tn events classified as cold 03_TN_extr_cold.csv - Statistics on Tn events classified as extremely cold 03_TN_extr_warm.csv - Statistics on Tn events classified as extremely warm 03_TN_frequencies_in_classes.csv - Frequencies of Tn events in every class 03_TN_mean.csv - Statistics on Tn events classified as mean 03_TN_warm.csv - Statistics on Tn events classified as warm 03_TN_boxplot_diff.pdf - Boxplot of each class for Tn events 03_TX_classes_candidate.csv - Statistics on the classes of candidate Tx 03_TX_classes_reference.csv - Statistics on the classes of reference Tx 03_TX_cold.csv - Statistics on Tx events classified as cold 03_TX_extr_cold.csv - Statistics on Tx events classified as extremely cold 03_TX_extr_warm.csv - Statistics on Tx events classified as extremely warm 03_TX_frequencies_in_classes.csv - Frequencies of Tn events in every class 03_TX_mean.csv - Statistics on Tx events classified as mean 03_TX_warm.csv - Statistics on Tx events classified as warm 03_TX_boxplot_diff.pdf - Boxplot of each class for Tx events TN_Results.xlsx - Collection of previous results for Tn in a single Excel file TX_Results.xlsx - Collection of previous results for Tx in a single Excel file
+- 01_TN_statistics_raw.csv - Main statistics on input Tn serie.
+- 01_TN_summary_raw.csv - Summary of input Tn series and their difference.
+- 01_TX_statistics_raw.csv - Main statistics on input Tx serie.
+- 01_TX_summary_raw.csv - Summary of input Tx series and their difference.
+- 01_TN_plot_raw.pdf - Plots of input Tn series.
+- 01_TX_plot_raw.pdf - Plots of input Tx series.
+- 02_TN_statistics_boxplot_monthly_diff.csv - Monthly differences of candidate and reference Tn.
+- 02_TN_trend_relative error.csv - Informations on trend of Tn.
+- 02_TN_boxplot_monthly_diff.pdf - Boxplot of monthly series, differences and PRE of Tn.
+- 02_TN_plot_diff.pdf - Plot and distribution of difference in Tn series.
+- 02_TN_relative_error.pdf - Plots of Tn PRE.
+- 02_TX_statistics_boxplot_monthly_diff.csv - Monthly differences of candidate and reference Tx.
+- 02_TX_trend_relative error.csv - Informations on trend of Tx.
+- 02_TX_boxplot_monthly_diff.pdf - Boxplot of monthly series, differences and PRE of Tx.
+- 02_TX_plot_diff.pdf - Plot and distribution of difference in Tx series.
+- 02_TX_relative_error.pdf - Plots of Tx PRE.
+- 03_TN_classes_candidate.csv - Statistics on the classes of candidate Tn.
+- 03_TN_classes_reference.csv - Statistics on the classes of reference Tn.
+- 03_TN_cold.csv - Statistics on Tn events classified as cold.
+- 03_TN_extr_cold.csv - Statistics on Tn events classified as extremely cold.
+- 03_TN_extr_warm.csv - Statistics on Tn events classified as extremely warm.
+- 03_TN_frequencies_in_classes.csv - Frequencies of Tn events in every class.
+- 03_TN_mean.csv - Statistics on Tn events classified as mean.
+- 03_TN_warm.csv - Statistics on Tn events classified as warm.
+- 03_TN_boxplot_diff.pdf - Boxplot of each class for Tn events.
+- 03_TX_classes_candidate.csv - Statistics on the classes of candidate Tx.
+- 03_TX_classes_reference.csv - Statistics on the classes of reference Tx.
+- 03_TX_cold.csv - Statistics on Tx events classified as cold.
+- 03_TX_extr_cold.csv - Statistics on Tx events classified as extremely cold.
+- 03_TX_extr_warm.csv - Statistics on Tx events classified as extremely warm.
+- 03_TX_frequencies_in_classes.csv - Frequencies of Tn events in every class.
+- 03_TX_mean.csv - Statistics on Tx events classified as mean.
+- 03_TX_warm.csv - Statistics on Tx events classified as warm.
+- 03_TX_boxplot_diff.pdf - Boxplot of each class for Tx events.
+- TN_Results.xlsx - Collection of previous results for Tn in a single Excel file.
+- TX_Results.xlsx - Collection of previous results for Tx in a single Excel file.